 The case for another Wallaby wobble.

 And he has a fair point.
-It was just on 70 days ago, cough, that our team having beat the FISM’s a week earlier then conceded near 70 points against them in a record loss.
+It was just on 70 days ago (cough) that our team having beaten the FISMs a week earlier then conceded near 70 points against them in a record loss.
 So there is form, of the negative kind, in this team.
-Indeed, last test hero Len Flikatau conceded it has been his experience with this side, since his debut in ’21, that one week the team are roosters, yet the next are feather dusters.
+Indeed, last test hero Len Flikatau conceded it has been his experience with this side, since his debut in 21, that one week the team are roosters, yet the next are feather dusters.

-Will the (likely) addition of Skelton and Kerevi add leadership, calm and experience against the lowly Welsh lot.
-Will St Joe & co have been able to refocus and re-energise the side for this weeks bout.
+Will the (likely) addition of Skelton and Kerevi add leadership, calm and experience against the lowly Welsh lot?
+Will St Joe & co be able to refocus and re-energise the side for this week’s bout?
 Will the good, the bad or the Wallaby stand up this week?

 Show me the money!

-Now the future fund itself is not new news, but the fact it has already raised $12m in investments is not unsubstantial.
-The future fund will return 1% pa of gross assets, to the Australian Rugby Foundation.
+The future fund itself isn’t new news, but the fact it has already raised $12m in investments is not unsubstantial.
+The future fund will return 1% pa of gross assets to the Australian Rugby Foundation.
 Not only that, but investors will be able to choose which part of the game to support: women’s, Green & Gold Rugby, community, Green & Gold Rugby, high performance, or Green & Gold Rugby.
-Now admittedly, 1% on $12m won’t fund Caitlyn Jenner’s lunch money for a week, but it’s a start.
+Now admittedly, 1% on $12m woouldn’t fund Caitlyn Jenner’s lunch money for a week, but it’s a start.

-(Now for those in loig ‘coma’ is pronounced ‘co’ (as in ‘coke’) and ‘ma’ as in that women who raised your best bro, but who you’re now shagging behind his back.
+(For those in loig ‘coma’ is pronounced ‘co’ (as in ‘coke’) and ‘ma’ as in that women who raised your best bro, but who you’re now shagging behind his back.
 As opposed to ‘com-ma’.
 A comma is something you see that appears just after the word ‘defendant’ and immediately before your surname.
-Don’t worry, that person in the suit sitting next to you will explain everything to you, again, when the wig wearing dude, in the raised seating, eventually stops speaking).
+Don’t worry, that person in the suit sitting next to you will explain everything to you, again, when the wig wearing dude in the raised seating eventually stops speaking.)

 History Rolls On.